 The State Document Depository collects, preserves, and disseminates all North Dakota state government documents produced for public use.

-State government documents include annual reports, strategic plans, audits, meeting minutes, newsletters and magazines, brochures, handbooks, maps, statistics, public university catalogs and student newspapers, Cooperative Extension publications, and research results.
+State government documents include annual reports, strategic plans, audits, meeting minutes, newsletters and magazines, brochures, handbooks, maps, statistics, public university catalogs, Cooperative Extension publications, and research results.

 Documents are easily accessed in the Library Catalog (ODIN) and can be checked out from the State Library.
 If you are not in Bismarck/Mandan, the item can be mailed to you.
 Copies are also distributed to the libraries at North Dakota State University in Fargo, University of North Dakota in Grand Forks, Minot State University, and Valley City University.